Audio File Version Control: Why You Need It & How It Works

 You have no idea which file is which.
 You’ve lost track of what changed between versions.
 And one of the “FINAL” files is probably from last Tuesday, not yesterday.

 This is the audio version control problem.
-It costs you time, sanity, and sometimes money when you accidentally deliver the wrong version.
+It costs you time and sanity, and sometimes real money when you accidentally deliver the wrong version.

 There’s a better way.